ozguryazilimas/wp-postane/captcha/readme.txt

 * You can use letters, numbers and images in captcha or just one of these three things - either letters, numbers or images.
 * The basic math actions are used - add, subtract, multiply.
 * Ability to hide Captcha for whitelisted IP.
-* Ability to set time limit, after which the Captcha can not be passed.
+* Ability to set time limit for Captcha completing.
 * Ability to reload Captcha.
 * You can add a label to display captcha in the form.
 * Ability to load whitelist of Limit Attempts by BestWebSoft plugin to whitelist of Captcha by BestWebSoft.